1981 New Jersey gubernatorial election: Withdrew

-Both Robert Roe and Jim Florio, who had run in 1977 against incumbent Governor Byrne, ran again.
+Both Robert Roe and Jim Florio, who had run in 1977 against incumbent governor Byrne, ran again in 1981.
 Roe entered the race alongside New Jersey Senate President Joseph P. Merlino in late February.
-Merlino, who served as acting Governor during Byrne's frequent trips out of state, took the opportunity to announce his campaign from the governor's podium at the state Capitol Building.
-Florio entered shortly after, along with Attorney General John J. Degnan.
+Merlino, who served as acting governor during Byrne's frequent trips out of state, took the opportunity to announce his campaign from the governor's podium at the state Capitol Building.

 Campaign

 The incredibly large primary field led candidates to define themselves on the issues, taking bold positions and trying to make the competition look unexciting by comparison.
 Most of the campaign was dominated by Florio and Roe, the best known candidates on the basis of their 1977 challenge to Byrne.
 However, they remained in Washington, D.C. for much of the campaign, allowing a number of challengers to gain attention.

-Byrne's supporters, who tended to be more liberal, split between several candidates.
-John J. Degnan was seen as Byrne's hand-picked successor, but Merlino, Kenneth A. Gibson, whose support had been critical to Byrne's 1977 primary win, gained key support from black voters.
-Barbara McConnell and Thomas F. X. Smith also drew from the Byrne coalition.
-Much was made of Governor Byrne decision to endorse a candidate.
-For months, he demurred, praising several candidates including Degnan, Florio and Merlino for preserving the Pine Barrens, Merlino for his position on firearms, William J. Hamilton as a tax reformer, and Gibson as an urban planner.
-Eventually, Byrne threw his support behind Degnan, who had served as his Attorney General since 1978.
+For months, Gov. Byrne declined to endorse a candidate to succeed him.
+Instead, he praised several candidates: Degnan, Florio and Merlino for preserving the Pine Barrens; Merlino for his position on firearms; William J. Hamilton as a tax reformer; and Gibson as an urban planner.
+Eventually, Byrne threw his support behind Degnan and urged some other candidates to stand down.

-Merlino ran a campaign focused on his record as President of the New Jersey Senate, making him sherpa of the Byrne legislative agenda and sometimes acting Governor.
+Merlino ran a campaign focused on his record as President of the New Jersey Senate, making him sherpa of the Byrne legislative agenda and sometimes acting governor.
 He emphasized his sponsorship of laws banning handguns and a prescription drug assistance bill targeted at senior citizens.
 His strategy was to get 70 percent of the vote in his native Mercer County and 20 and 25 percent in the New York and Philadelphia television markets, respectively.

-As the campaign came to a close, no clear favorite had emerged.
-Roe and Florio remained in the lead, but Degnan, Merlino, and Kenneth A. Gibson rose in opinion polls.
-In the final days, the Byrne administration made a determined attempt to talk Gibson out of the race, in hopes of consolidating liberal support behind Degnan.
+As the primary campaign came to a close, no clear favorite had emerged.